Posted July 12, 2021 in Cycling Apparel, Cycling Gear, Cycling by eriksbikeshop

 No matter which saddle you choose, it’s very important that the saddle is adjusted specifically for you.
 You could be on the most comfortable saddle in the world, but if it was not set correctly, it could still be a painful ride.

 The most common issues we see are saddles that are adjusted too high, which puts extra pressure on your sit bones and can cause your hips to rock.
-Saddles that are positioned too far forward or too far back can have you riding on the wrong part of the saddle, causing discomfort, chafing or extra pressure.
+Saddles that are positioned too far forward or too far back can have you riding on the wrong part of the saddle, causing discomfort, chafing, or extra pressure.
 And the tilt of the saddle is important; even a few degrees angled up or down can have you sliding or put extra pressure on sensitive areas, it’s always best to start with your saddle level and make minor tweaks to find the right position for you.

-Now that you know the basics to buying the perfect saddle for you and your riding style, keep reading to learn how bike shorts and chamois cream can add even more comfort to your ride!
+Now that you know the basics of buying the perfect saddle for you and your riding style, keep reading to learn how bike shorts and chamois cream can add even more comfort to your ride!

 The saddle makes the biggest contribution to posterior comfort, but you cannot underestimate how much a good pair of padded cycling shorts will improve your comfort on the bike seat.
 Wearing board shorts or jeans on a casual ride is fine, but for a ride of any length – whether it’s for fitness, commuting, a road ride, or off-road – should have you reaching for your favorite padded cycling shorts.